BlvckBytes/blvckbytes.at/src/assets/markdown/math/new_calculus.md

 ### New Calculus Integral

-As described by the [New Calculus MVT](#new-calculus-derivative_new-calculus-mvt), the slope of a secant-line on $f$ spanning $[a;b]$ is equal to the [Arithmetic Mean](#definitions_arithmetic-mean) of $f'$ in that same interval.
+As described by the [New Calculus MVT](#new-calculus-derivative_new-calculus-mvt), the slope of a secant-line on $f$ spanning $[a;b]$ is equal to the [Level Magnitude](/math/level-magnitude) of $f'$ in that same interval.

-From this theorem results the insight that if one wishes to determine the [Arithmetic Mean](#definitions_arithmetic-mean) of a function $f$s $y$-ordinates in order to perform quadrature, it is required to find a function which will derive to $f$, call it $F$, and calculate its secant-slope within the interval of interest.
+From this theorem results the insight that if one wishes to determine the [Level Magnitude](/math/level-magnitude) of a function $f$s $y$-ordinates in order to perform quadrature, it is required to find a function which will derive to $f$, call it $F$, and calculate its secant-slope within the interval of interest.
 Multiplying this level magnitude by the interval width will yield the area under the curve $f$.

 $$
 \begin{align*}